Horton Foote: An Appreciation

 Whenever I met him, Foote was dressed the same way, even standing out in the heat of a Houston street.
 Navy-blue, double-breasted blazer, grey slacks, velvet slippers.
 Simple, dapper but comfortable.
 Foote was the son of a haberdasher, so he knew what he was doing.

-And he stuck with it.
+And once he found it, he stuck with it.

 You can hear an audio version of this post or watch a video interview of Foote at my day job.